consoledotdev/home/content/website-monitoring/_index.md

 automatically simulating them to ensure that specific transaction flows are continuously tested.
-Datadog synthetic monitoring configuration supports the ability to define test frequency in seconds, minutes, hours and days with the most frequent test option being every second.
+Datadog synthetic monitoring configuration supports the ability to define test frequency in seconds, minutes, hours and days with the most frequent test option being every 5 minutes and least frequent option being every week.
 Billing is based on the number of executions per month so can become very expensive for the more frequent test options.

 {{< div--close >}}